Deletion in abstract Voronoi diagrams in expected linear time and related problems: Preliminaries

 If $\VR(s,S)$ is unbounded, two consecutive edges of $\partial \VR(s,S)$ can extend to infinity, in which case there is at least one edge of $\V(S\setminus \{s\})\cap \VR(s,S)$ extending to infinity between them; thus, leaves can be points at infinity.
 If $\VR(s,S)$ is bounded, all leaves of $\V(S\setminus \{s\})\cap \VR(s,S)$ must lie on $\partial \VR(s,S)$.
 Since no face is incident to more than one edge of $\partial \VR(s,S)$, in this case $\V(S\setminus \{s\})\cap \VR(s,S)$ cannot be disconnected, and thus is a tree. \end{proof}

-Let $\Gamma$ be a closed Jordan curve in the plane large enough to enclose all the intersections of bisectors in $\J$, and such that each bisector crosses $\Gamma$ exactly twice and transversally.
-Without loss of generality, we restrict all computations within~$\Gamma$.\footnote{The presence of $\Gamma$ is conceptual and its exact position unknown; we never compute coordinates on $\Gamma$.} The curve $\Gamma$ can be interpreted as $J(p,s_\infty)$, for all $p \in S$, where $s_\infty$ is an additional site at infinity.
-Let the interior of $\Gamma$ be denoted as $D_\Gamma$.
-Our \emph{domain of computation} is $D_s = \VR(s,S) \cap D_\Gamma$, see Figure~\ref{fig:boundaryNVD}; we compute $\V(S\setminus \{s\}) \cap D_s$.
+Let $\Gamma$ be a closed Jordan curve in the plane large enough to enclose all the intersections of bisectors in $\J$, and such that each bisector intersects $\Gamma$ exactly twice and transversally.
+To avoid dealing with infinity, and without any loss of generality, we restrict all computations within~$\Gamma$.\footnote{The presence of $\Gamma$ is conceptual and its exact position unknown; we never compute coordinates on $\Gamma$.} The curve $\Gamma$ can be interpreted as $J(p,s_\infty)$, for all $p \in S$, where $s_\infty$ is an additional site at infinity.
+Let $D_\Gamma$ denote the portion of the plane enclosed by $\Gamma$. $\VR(s,S) \cap D_\Gamma$ is the \emph{domain} of our computation.
+Fig.~\ref{fig:boundaryNVD} illustrates possible cases of the computation domain.

-The following lemmas are used as tools in our proofs.
+We first make some observations regarding an admissible bisector system, which we use as tools in the proofs throughout this paper.
 Let $C_p$ be a cycle of $p$-related bisectors in the arrangement of bisectors $\J\cup \Gamma$.
-If for every edge in $C_p$ the label $p$ appears on the outside of the cycle then $C_p$ is called \emph{$p$-inverse}, see Figure~\ref{fig:cycles}(a).
-If the label $p$ appears only inside $C_p$ then $C_p$ is called a \emph{$p$-cycle}, see Figure~\ref{fig:cycles}(b).
-A $p$-inverse cycle cannot contain pieces of $\Gamma$.
+If the label $p$ appears on the outside of the cycle for every edge in $C_p$, then $C_p$ is called \emph{$p$-inverse}, see Fig.~\ref{fig:cycles}(a).
+If the label $p$ appears only inside $C_p$ then $C_p$ is called a \emph{$p$-cycle}, see Fig.~\ref{fig:cycles}(b).
+Recall that $\Gamma$ can be considered a $p$-related bisector, for all sites $p\in S$, where the label $p$ is in the interior of $\Gamma$.
+Thus, a $p$-cycle may contain pieces of $\Gamma$, whereas a $p$-inverse cycle cannot contain any such piece.